 Bottom Line

-It may take some searching to find availability, but using Alaska Airlines' free stopover benefit is one of the best ways to use your Alaska miles.
+It may take some searching to find availability, but using Alaska Airlines' free stopover benefit is one of the best ways to use your Alaska points.
 It's like getting two trips for the price of one!

 You can use it to break up a long trip and discover a new place — or plan a multi-city vacation with stops on the way out and the way home.
-This benefit is what makes Alaska one of the best, most flexible, and most rewarding mileage programs.
+This benefit is what makes Alaska one of the best, most flexible, and most rewarding points programs.